What type of data is of interest to OBIS

 The URN for this species is urn:lsid:marinespecies.org:taxname:212583.

-OBIS Australia has developed tools to match its hosted data to WoRMS using the WoRMS webservices.
-Feedback is provided by OBIS on matches and they will report any anomalies, unknown taxa etc.
+OBIS Australia has developed tools to match species names to WoRMS using it's WoRMS webservices.
+Feedback is provided on regular basis by OBIS on potential issues with species matching and they will report any anomalies, unknown taxa, ambigous matches etc.

-- In the EML metadata record, within the Additional Metadata section, the field 'Additional information' should contain the phrase 'marine, harvested by iOBIS'.
+- In the Ecology Markup Language (EML) metadata record, within the Additional Metadata section, the field 'Additional information' should contain the phrase 'marine, harvested by iOBIS'.
 This informs OBIS that this dataset is relevant as it contains marine data.
-It allows data providers to use the IPT for non-marine data which can be picked by GBIF.
+It allows data providers to use the IPT for non-marine data which can be harvested by other data aggregators, notably GBIF.